Bird Control Solutions

 Poisoning birds

 Using poisons or pesticide-laced baits to kill birds directly is illegal for the vast majority of species in the United States.
 Most birds are protected under the Migratory Bird Treaty Act (MBTA), and illegally poisoning them can also violate the Bald and Golden Eagle Protection Act and the Endangered Species Act, depending on species.
 USGS has documented cases where pesticide-laced predator baits intended for other animals killed federally protected birds, with serious legal consequences.
-Do not go down this road.
-Even rodenticide use near bird habitats carries risk of secondary poisoning to raptors and other non-target species, which the EPA explicitly warns against.

 Capturing or killing without a permit